AdityaThukran/Adi-demo/README.md

 # Adi-demo
-This is My First Repository
+This is Demo For Git & Github Classes